20 years on, Solskjaer hopes for another Camp Nou comeback

 Twenty years after scoring a last-gasp winner there for Manchester United in the final against Bayern Munich, Solskjaer will be back in Barcelona’s stadium on Tuesday looking to mastermind an unlikely comeback for the English team from the touchline.

-United arguably has the toughest task of the eight quarterfinalists heading into the second legs this week, having lost 1-0 to Lionel Messi’s Barcelona at Old Trafford.
+United arguably has the toughest task of the eight quarterfinalists heading into the second legs, having lost 1-0 to Lionel Messi’s Barcelona at Old Trafford last week.

-United engineered the turnaround with two goals in injury time — the first from Teddy Sheringham, and the second from Solskjaer with one of the last kicks of the game.
+United engineered the turnaround with two goals in injury time — the first from Teddy Sheringham, and the second from Solskjaer.

 During his four months as United manager, the former Norway striker has made a point of reminiscing about the old days at the club, when no deficit felt insurmountable.
 Comebacks and late goals were a regular thing under his then-manager and mentor, Alex Ferguson.

-United has beaten Juventus and Paris Saint-Germain away in this season’s Champions League, but Solskjaer said getting past Barcelona would be a “greater achievement.”
+United has beaten Juventus and Paris Saint-Germain away this season, but Solskjaer said getting past Barcelona would be a “greater achievement.”

 Messi, to many the greatest soccer player ever, hasn’t scored in his last 12 games at the quarterfinal stage — stretching back to 2013.